tbenbrahim/dns-tunneling-poc/README.md

 ## Building

 Run `make`.
-This will build `dns-server`  and `dns-send` io the `dist` directory.
+This will build `dns-server`  and `dns-send` in the `dist` directory.
 See the `Makefile` for additional targets.

 ## Running

 Start the server by running `dns-server`.
-As the server binds to privoleged port 53, it must be run as root (or sudo).
+As the server binds to privileged port 53, it must be run as root (or sudo).
 The client usage is as follows:

 ```shell
 dns_send [file [ip]]
 ```

-Without any paranmeters, the program reads from stdin, and uses the default system resolver to eventually reach the attacker DNS server , provided the `dns-send` program is modified to resolve the correct domain (and not badguy.io).
+Without any parameters, the program reads from stdin, and uses the default system resolver to eventually reach the attacker DNS server , provided the `dns-send` program is modified to resolve the correct domain (and not badguy.io).

 A file name can be specified as the first argument, in which case the file will be transmitted through as many DNS requests as needed.